U.S. Rep. Roger Williams and Chris Born

 Less than a month ago, American children were going to school with their friends, spending time with their families, and living their everyday lives.
 All of that quickly changed on February 14 when 17 Americans were shot dead in a building they spend as much time in as their own home.

-The following column by U.S. Representative Roger Williams is available for publication:
+The following op-ed by U.S. Representative Roger Williams was published by the Cleburne Times Review:

 Any businessman knows that the best way to grow our economy is by embracing tax reform that includes pro-growth and pro-American economic policies.
 Congress is working on a plan that would dramatically overhaul our tax code for the first time in more than three decades — and this comprehensive approach should guide our country every step of the way.